Here’s the lowdown on carpet pile

-What to know: It is the fiber that most synthetic fibers are meant to imitate, and it is more costly than those materials.
+What to know: It is the fibre that most synthetic fibres are meant to imitate, and it is more costly than those materials.
 Wool is resilient and also naturally stain-resistant and flame-retardant.
 Note that a wool carpet will shed a bit initially.

 This type of carpet is largely produced in India, China, and Turkey.

 What to know: Carpets made from silk are soft and luxurious.
-Silk dyes better and is more durable than any other fiber.
-Because of silk's high cost, the fiber is often blended with wool.
+Silk dyes better and is more durable than any other fibre.
+Because of silk's high cost, the fibre is often blended with wool.

 Offers a wool-like appearance and is often used for cut-pile carpets.
 It dyes well, so it's available in a range of vibrant colors.

 What to know: This carpet is soft, stain-resistant, and affordable.
-It's not as resilient as other carpet fibers, and may mat down in a short period.
+It's not as resilient as other carpet fibres, and may mat down in a short period.

 A popular option, though relatively pricey.

 What to know: Nylon is durable, resilient, and stain-resistant.
-It is one of the more expensive synthetic fibers.
-The fiber comes in many hues; look for solution-dyed nylon, which is colorfast.
+It is one of the more expensive synthetic fibres.
+The fibre comes in many hues; look for solution-dyed nylon, which is colourfast.

 This carpet is actually made from paper cords coated in a protective wax.

 What to know: Paper carpet is, in fact, quite strong.
-It is more water-resistant than carpets made from other plant fibers, but liquid spills should still be blotted immediately.
+It is more water-resistant than carpets made from other plant fibres, but liquid spills should still be blotted immediately.

 Linen or Flax